vitalreactor/immutant-fressian/README.md

     (:dependencies [immutant-fressian "0.2.0"])

-Require immutant-fressian.core from some file at startup
+Require immutant-fressian.core in your immutant init.clj

     (require [immutant-fressian.core :as ifr])

-Loading that namespace extends the codec and messaging multimethods and provides some utilities for registering global handlers or passing them into a simple fressian encode/decode API.
+Loading that namespace extends the Immutant codecs and the messaging multimethods.
 Anywhere in your code after the extension is required...

     (msg/publish "/queue/test" {:test "This is my test object"}
                  :encoding :fressian)